The File Type tab lets you add a bilingual corpus with any of the following formats:

 Tab-delimited Text File (*.txt, *.tsv, *.utx).
 A file where every line consists of a number of fields delimited with the tab character.
 The first and the second fields of an entry are assumed to be the source and the target texts respectively.
 The additional fields are assumed to be descriptive and there can be any number of them. »

 The File List tab allows you to specify one of more files from the type selected in the previous step.
-Click Add File or Add Folder to add any number of entries to this list and click Next to continue. »
+Click Add File or Add Folder to add any number of entries to this list, click Remove to remove the selected glossary from the list, or click Clear to remove them all.
+Click Next to continue. »

 The Properties tab allows you to define the properties that are common to all glossaries selected in the previous tab.
 If you need that glossaries have different values, simply select some values in this step and when you are returned to the Project Properties dialog, adjust the settings for each glossary clicking the Properties button.